-G GASTRO-OESOPHAGEAL REFLUX (GORD) Up to 50% of people with learning disabilities could be suffering from GERD.
+GASTRO-OESOPHAGEAL GASTRO-INTESTINAL CANCER G REFLUX (GORD) Up to 50% of people with learning disabilities could be suffering from GERD.
 It may present as challenging behaviour as symptoms are quite painful.
-GASTRO-INTESTINAL CANCER Higher rates of gastro-intestinal cancers can be found in people with learning disabilities and it is the most common form of cancer within this group.
-(48%-58% vs 25%). Н HEARING IMPAIRMENTS 40% of people with learning disabilities have hearing problems.
+Higher rates of gastro-intestinal cancers can be found in people with learning disabilities and it is the most common form of cancer within this group.
+(48%-58% vs 25%). l HEARING IMPAIRMENTS HELICOBACTER PYLORI HEALTH ACTION PLANS Н 40% of people with learning disabilities have hearing problems.
 Deafness is common and is often unrecognised and poorly managed.
 Impacted ear wax is a frequent problem overcome by regular health checks.
-HELICOBACTER PYLORI High rates of H-pylori can be found in people with learning disabilities who have lived in institutions (60-90%).
-It may be instrumental in increased mortality rates from stomach cancer and perforated ulcers. ### ################################## Accessible information should be made available to all people with learning disabilities to maximise their capacity to understand and consent to treatments.
+High rates of H-pylori can be found in people with learning disabilities who have lived in institutions (60-90%).
+It may be instrumental in increased mortality rates from stomach cancer and perforated ulcers.
+"All people with learning disabilities will be offered a HAP by June 2005".
+(DOH 2001).
+Health Action Plans require a medical health check and thorough assessment of health needs.
+Health facilitators should also be identified for each individual.
+INFORMATION IMMUNISATIONS IDENTIFYING A LEARNING I Accessible information should be made available to all people with learning disabilities to maximise their capacity to understand and consent to treatments.
 Research demonstrates that people with learning disabilities are less likely to receive regular immunisation.
 Influenza, pnenococcus, Hepatitis A + B are recommended for this group.
-DISABILITY A learning disability presents as a significantly reduced ability to understand new or complex information, learn new skills and cope independently.
+A learning disability presents as a significantly reduced ability to understand new or complex information, learn new skills and cope independently.
 IQ is often below 70 and onset must have occurred before adulthood (age 18).
-J JOINT WORKING Primary and secondary health services need to be working in partnership with specialist Learning Disability services to provide equitable services to people with learning disabilities.
-JARGON Avoid jargon and use clear, simple language.
-K KISS Keep it simple - short phrases, visual prompts, clarify salient points and confirm comprehension.
+JOINT WORKING JARGON J Primary and secondary health services need to be working in partnership with specialist Learning Disability services to provide equitable services to people with learning disabilities.
+Avoid jargon and use clear, simple language.
+KISS KNOWLEDGE K Keep it simple - short phrases, visual prompts, clarify salient points and confirm comprehension.
 Speak slowly and clearly.
 There is a general lack of knowledge by doctors and nurses of the special needs of people with learning disabilities particularly around communication, behaviour and consent.
 75% of GPs receive no training in learning disabilities issues.
-L People with learning disabilities often lead unhealthy lifestyles are inactive, obese and have poor nutrition.
+LIFESTYLE LIFE EXPECTANCY L People with learning disabilities often lead unhealthy lifestyles are inactive, obese and have poor nutrition.
 Poverty, unemployment and social exclusion also affect/inhibit healthy lifestyle choices.
-The life expectancy The life expectancy of people with learning disabilities is increasing over time (67 for men, 69 for women), 55 for downs) but is still less than that of the general population.
-M MORTALITY AND MORBIDITY People with learning disabilities have an increased risk of early death, although the life expectancy of this population is increasing over time.
+The life expectancy of people with learning disabilities is increasing over time (67 for men, 69 for women), 55 for downs) but is still less than that of the general population.
+MORTALITY AND MORBIDITY MENTAL HEALTH MEDICATION MOBILITY M People with learning disabilities have an increased risk of early death, although the life expectancy of this population is increasing over time.
 Psychiatric disorders are more prevalent in people with learning disabilities compared with the general population.
 Schizophrenia, depression, anxiety and pre-senile dementia are all common in this group.
-MEDICATION Polypharmacy and inadequate medication review are acknowledged within this client group.
+Polypharmacy and inadequate medication review are acknowledged within this client group.
 Anti-psychotics can often be inappropriately prescribed and poorly reviewed.
 People with learning disabilities are more likely to have a physical disability then the general population.
 Early intervention and treatment of immobility can reduce the risk of secondary illnesses.